 - Absences which have never been properly explained

-Being on time for school is important to your child's education.
+Being on time is important to your child's education.
 If a child is persistently late, they miss the start of lessons which may have a negative impact on their learning, confidence and self-esteem.
 Lateness disrupts your child, their class and the staff working with them.
-School begins at 8:50am, when the children come into school.
+School begins at 8:50am, when the children come into the academy.
 Morning registration begins at 8:55am.
-If your child arrives after 9:05am, they must enter via our main reception and sign it at Student Services.
+If your child arrives after 9:05am, they must enter via our main reception and sign in at Student Services.

 Being 5 minutes late every day will result in your child losing around three learning days a year.